andreasmolnardev/unduck-custombangs/README.md

 ## Self-host via Docker
 See docker-compose.yml

-Don't forget to enable cahing in your reverse proxy for optimal performance
+Don't forget to enable caching in your reverse proxy for optimal performance

 Also, some features (accessing the clipboard) require HTTPS